dconnolly/draft-ietf-pquip-hybrid-signature-spectrums/draft-ietf-pquip-hybrid-signature-spectrums.md

-Use cases where a hybrid scheme is used with, e.g., EUF-CMA security assumed for only one component scheme generally use hybrid techniques for their functional transition pathway support, while fully trusting either the traditional or post-quantum algorithm.
-In contrast, use cases where a hybrid scheme is used with e.g., EUF-CMA security assumed for both component schemes without prioritisation can use hybrid techniques for both functional transition and security transition, where it may not be known which algorithm should be relied upon.
+Use cases where a hybrid scheme is used with, e.g., EUF-CMA security assumed for only one component scheme generally use hybrid techniques for their 'functional transition' pathway support, while fully trusting either the traditional or post-quantum algorithm.
+E.g., hybrid signatures may be used as a transition step for when a system or system-of-systems is comprised of some verifiers that support traditional signatures only while other verifiers are upgraded to also support post-quantum signatures.
+In this example, a system manager is using hybrid signatures as a 'functional transition' support, but not yet expecting different security guarantees.
+As such, EUF-CMA security is assumed for one component algorithm.

+In contrast, use cases where a hybrid scheme is used with e.g., EUF-CMA security assumed for both component schemes without prioritisation between them can use hybrid techniques for both functional transition and security transition, where it may not be known which algorithm should be relied upon.

 ### **Proof Composability**